Kane Wommack: South Alabama

 Safety Jeremy Reaves was recognized as the 2017 Sun Belt Defensive Player of the Year and twice as a first team all-league honoree.
 The 2017 defense surrendered 22 points or fewer in regulation seven times in eight conference games.

 Indiana

 Wommack rejoined Tom Allen at Indiana in 2018, when Allen hired him to be the teams linebackers coach as the tenth assistant coach.

 On December 27, 2018, Allen gave up the defensive coordinator duties and announced that Wommack would move forward as running the defense.

+Wommack additionally collaborated with future Alabama coach Kalen DeBoer, who served as Indiana’s offensive coordinator at the time.

 South Alabama (second stint)

 On December 12, 2020, Wommack was named the third head coach at the University of South Alabama.

+Alabama

+On January 16, 2024, Wommack resigned from South Alabama to join Kalen DeBoer's staff at the University of Alabama.

 Personal life

 Wommack is the son of former college coach Dave Wommack.
 He was born in Springfield, Missouri, but went to high school in Fayetteville, Arkansas.
 He then earned his bachelor's degree in political science at the University of Southern Mississippi.

 Wommack and his wife, Melissa, have three sons, Asher, Tatum, and Jones.